 Your Achilles tendon starts at the bones in your heels and continues up to your calf muscles.
 It is one of the largest and strongest tendons in the human body.
 This tendon gives you the ability to point your toes and extend your foot.
 Unfortunately, injuries to the Achilles tendon are common.
-They typically arise from training exercises that require a sudden surge of energy such as plyometric training and uphill sprinting and are more common in athletes compared to the general population.
+They typically arise from doing exercises that require a sudden surge of energy.
 Symptoms of an Achilles tendon injury include extreme pain, tenderness, swelling, or stiffness along the back of your foot and above your heel.
 Your risk of developing an Achilles tendon injury depends in part on the COL5A1 gene.